Liverpool’s last 12 academy grads under Rafa Benitez & how they fared

-The defender left Anfield at the end of the 2013-14 season and has managed to ride out various injury setbacks to finally get a decent run in the team at Crystal Palace.
-He’s still unlikely to get an England recall, mind you.
+The defender left Anfield at the end of the 2013-14 season and managed to ride out various injury setbacks to carve out a solid career at Crystal Palace.
+He was released in the summer of 2022 and we reckon he’s unlikely to get an England recall.

 Martin Kelly missed England training today with a migraine, believed to be the result of his mind boggling at being picked